openmeteo/enhydris/doc/dev/webservice-api.rst

 Appropriate values for ``timezone`` are from the Olson database.

+You can specify which part of the time series to get with the ``start_date`` and ``end_date`` parameters.
+These are ISO8601 strings which may contain a time zone.
+If they do not contain a time zone, the :attr:`~enhydris.models.gentity.display_timezone` is assumed.
+(The ``timezone`` parameter indicated above affects only the time zone of the returned timestamps.)

 Instead of CSV, you can **get HTS** by specifying the parameter ``fmt=hts``::